 There are three products types that calculate State Of Charge (SOC).
-The CCGX itself does not calculate SOC, it only retrieves it from the connected devices.
+The CCGX itself does not

 The three products that calculate SOC are:

 - 1. Battery Monitors, such as the BMVs, the Lynx Shunt, or the Lynx Ion BMS - 2.
 Multi and Quattro inverter/chargers - 3.
 Batteries with built-in battery monitor and a (mostly CAN bus) connection to the CCGX.